varmfskii/basic_utils/README.md

 files for vintage computers.

 ## Supported Machines
-* Tandy/Radio Shack Color Computer 1, 2, and 3
+* Tandy/Radio Shack Color Computer 1, 2, and 3 and Dragon 32/64
   * coco_pack.py

     Make a BASIC program take as little space as possible.